dalagnol/feathery-frontend/README.md

 This project is an exercise in which we will create a content-hosting platform emplyoing the MERN stack.

-This repository is the front-end of the application and it runs on React, employing TypeScript for the code dialect and Redux for its dataflow, adopting the Ducks pattern.
+This repository is the front-end of the application and it runs on React, employing TypeScript for the code dialect and MobX for its dataflow.

 ### Environment needs